Solid Waste Bylaw consultation

 Image of wheelie bin in park

-We’re planning to bring in a Solid Waste Bylaw to regulate waste services in our district and we’re keen to hear your feedback on it.
+The Whanganui District Council is bringing in a Solid Waste Bylaw to regulate waste services in our district.

-The proposed Solid Waste Bylaw would help protect our environment by:
+The Solid Waste Bylaw will help protect our environment by:

 • improving waste management for large-scale events